4 Months Of Emotion Tracking

 After six weeks I managed to come down a little bit, especially the morning exercise and the morning tweaking were very helpful.

 So this is quite interesting and I had some discoveries during the process.
 The first one was that I thought real-time was the coolest thing on earth; you get problems when you stress but it was very nice.
-In reality at the beginning it wasn’t so interesting.
+In reality, at the beginning, it wasn’t so interesting.
 It starts off very faded away because I wasn’t very aware of myself, so I needed to have a bigger picture first.

 I think real-time works only if you have suggestions on what to do rather than looking at a graph and saying if you’re stressed or not.
 And trends are much more cooler, and you get a picture of what’s going on, and over time you sort of don’t need it anymore.
-So the data is very important but after a while it gets into the background, and you realise the data is not the end.
+So the data is very important but after a while it goes into the background, and you realize the data is not the end.
 It’s just a meaning to get the purpose done.

 So my purpose was to optimize and get my daily routine on track and not lose control of my day.
 So tracking in the background, focusing on the outcomes and leveraging this data to get something done.

 The things I’m concentrating on at the moment are on a personal level.
 I'm doing this sort of daily tweaking of small things that can change the daily pattern over time.
 That’s the first level on a much smaller scale.

 And on a much bigger scale I would like to see an impact on the big decisions, but also the daily life.
 But that is probably more difficult to see the impact it has on my days.
 That is going to be the next experiment.

 The final disclaimer is that this is just about myself and not necessarily what the company does.
 It does more serious stuff, by the way.
 And if you are more curious about it just come and talk to me and I’ll be happy to answer.
 Thanks.